-In my mind, Butter Chicken is to Indian food what chicken teriyaki is to Japanese food.
-Or pad thai to Thai food.
-These are the dishes that are familiar to many people in North America when they think of these various ethnic cuisines.
-And most people like them - they're not too spicy or unusual, and they taste good.
-Unfortunately, traditional butter chicken is often laden with saturated fat, from large amounts of butter (or ghee) and cream added to the dish.
-This dish may not be prepared in a traditional way, but the amount of fat (and calories) it contains is much lower, and it is much quicker to prepare.
-Plus it still tastes delicious!
-Win-win!
+Unfortunately, butter chicken can be high in saturated fat, from large amounts of butter (or ghee) and cream added to the dish.
+This Quick and Easy Butter Chicken may not be prepared in a traditional way, but the amount of fat (and calories) it contains is much lower, and it is much quicker to prepare.
+Plus it still tastes delicious and is easy to make on a busy weeknight.

 If you're going to serve your butter chicken with rice or quinoa, make sure you get it cooking it before you start cooking the butter chicken, because the dish comes together so quickly, it might be done before the rice.
 Otherwise, it's great with naan bread (you can buy it in most well-stocked stores) or even tortillas or pitas.
 Serve with salad or your favorite cooked veggies for a complete meal.